Optimizing Writing Strategies for Getting Research Published in English

 Marcy Scholz, language instructor

-All CeNS Associates can register for the workshop by sending an email to Dr. Susanne Hennig by February 20, 2015.
+The workshop is fully booked, but CeNS associates can register for the waiting list by sending an email to Dr. Susanne Hennig.

 Maximum number of participants: 12